top of page

 TRUMPF FAMILY TREE

-Berthold Leibinger married his sweetheart Doris in November 1957, and this husband-and-wife team welcomed three children to their family: two daughters and a son.
+Berthold Leibinger married his wife Doris in November 1957, and they welcomed three children to their family: two daughters and a son.
 In 1958, Berthold and Doris traveled to the United States, where he worked as a development engineer at the Cincinnati Milling Machine Company in Wilmington, Ohio.
 Their oldest daughter (Nicola) was born in Ohio in December 1959.

 In 1961 Berthold became the manager of the Trumpf design department and the family returned to Germany.
 Another daughter (Regine) was born in September 1963 and a son (Peter) arrived in April 1967.